leofavre/canivete/docs/index.md

 <a name="eventAsPromise"></a>
 ### `eventAsPromise(domElement, eventName, [hasAlreadyHappened = domElement => false])`

-Treats a DOM event as a promise.
+Transforms a DOM event in a promise.

 This functions takes as parameters: a DOM element, the name of the event that will be listened for